Recovering multiple projects

 Get into the restore view using the following method:

-1. Go to Projects & repositories tab, then select all projects you want to restore.
+2. In the Projects & repositories tab, select all projects you want to restore, and then click Restore in the top menu.

 2